 - 3.1 Markers can be people who are not covered in taught assessment regulation 2.
 They can also be members of staff who have a very limited input to the teaching of a course or programme who are not members of the Board of Examiners.
-Examples of markers are graduate tutors marking tutorial, laboratory or examination work, or members of professions or guest speakers who may contribute to student assessment. - 3.2 Guidance is available for Conveners of Boards of Examiners: www.docs.sasg.ed.ac.uk/AcademicServices/Staff/ExamBoard/Convener.pdf
+Examples of markers are graduate tutors marking tutorial, laboratory or examination work, or members of professions or guest speakers who may contribute to student assessment. - 3.2 Guidance is available for Conveners of Boards of Examiners: www.ed.ac.uk/files/atoms/files/boe handbook.pdf